FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 On Mac OS X, it can be installed via `brew install composer`

-6. update composer dependencies from the `font-awesome-official` directory
+6. update composer dependencies from the `font-awesome` directory

 ```
 composer install